Columbus Family Dental Center

 If you have any questions about how you can have a healthy, attractive smile like many of our other patients, please contact us today.

-Metal fillings are virtually a thing of the past and at Columbus Family Dental Center we have the technology to replace any unattractive metal fillings with natural looking tooth-colored fillings making them almost invisible to the naked eye.
+At Columbus Family Dental Center we have the technology to replace any unattractive metal fillings with natural looking tooth-colored fillings making them almost invisible to the naked eye.
 These composite fillings are structurally bonded to your teeth making them much less likely to fall out which was a regular problem with silver/amalgam fillings.

 A crown is sometimes termed a "cap" or "jacket."
 A crown will restore a large filling or a cracked tooth to its original size, shape and tooth color.
 A crown may be recommended after root canal therapy has been completed, as the tooth tends to become brittle and is more likely to fracture.
 A crown can strengthen and protect the remaining tooth structure and improves the appearance of your teeth.